Stellations of the Rhombic triacontahedron

 The inner red Rhombus is one of the 30 faces of the Rhombic triacontahedron.
 The inner yellow Rhombus (without yellow side extensions) is one of the 30 faces of the Medial rhombic triacontahedron.
 The blue square is one of the 30 faces of the Compound of five cubes.

-Like most complex Zometool models, we start from the centre, in this case by building first the Rhombic triacontahedron itself, this is region 1 in Fig. 2b.
+Like most complex Zometool models, we start from the centre, in this case by building first the Rhombic triacontahedron itself, this is region 1 in Fig. C.2b.
 As we build each layer on top of the previous, we meet successive stellations of the Rhombic triacontahedron.
-Below we follow the order shown in Fig. 2b.
+Below we follow the order shown in Fig. C.2b.
 This is not the only way - there are many other models and stellations that can be obtained by merely switching the order in which we build the different layers!
 The larger finished model is the Great rhombic triacontahedron itself, with all intersections of its Rhombic faces visible.

 The intersection of those 5 Cubes is the Rhombic triacontahedron itself.
 The convex hull is the Dodecahedron, which has the same vertex arrangement.